-Certain stockholders sharing an address may have received only one copy of this Proxy Statement and the Annual Report.
-The Company will promptly deliver, upon oral or written request, a separate copy of the Proxy Statement and the Annual Report to a stockholder at a shared address to which only a single copy of such documents was delivered.
+Certain stockholders sharing an address may have received only one copy of this Proxy Statement and the Annual Report on Form 10-K. The Company will promptly deliver, upon oral or written request, a separate copy of the Proxy Statement and the Annual Report to a stockholder at a shared address to which only a single copy of such documents was delivered.
 Separate copies may be requested by contacting your broker, bank or other holder of record or by contacting the Company at the following address or phone number:

 Arkansas Best Corporation Attention: Director-Investor Relations P.O.
-Box 10048 Fort Smith, AR 72917-0048 479-785-6000
+Box 10048 Fort Smith, AR 72917-0048 Telephone: 479-785-6000

-If you want to receive separate copies of the Company's annual report and proxy statement in the future, or if you are receiving multiple copies and would like to receive only one copy for your household, you can make these requests through the following sources:
+If you want to receive separate copies of the Company's Annual Report on Form 10-K and Proxy Statement in the future, or if you are receiving multiple copies and would like to receive only one copy for your household, you can make these requests through the following sources: